 Myth #1: Probate Must Be Avoided

-While strategies to minimize the assets that pass through probate should be a consideration, it’s important to note that when there is appropriate planning, probate isn’t something that should be feared.
+While strategies to minimize assets that pass through probate should be considered, it’s important to note that with appropriate planning, probate isn’t something to fear.
 Primary assets that will pass through probate include solely owned property and personal possessions.
-However, a Baton Rouge probate lawyer will share that many assets are classified as non-probate assets, such as jointly owned property, payable or transfer on death accounts with named beneficiaries, and assets within a trust account.
-Accounts with named beneficiaries, like retirement accounts, pensions, bank accounts, etc., are all considered POD, and the simple solution is to ensure that beneficiaries have been identified.
+However, a Baton Rouge probate lawyer will note that many assets are classified as non-probate assets, such as jointly owned property, payable-on-death or transfer-on-death accounts with named beneficiaries, and assets held in a trust.
+Accounts with named beneficiaries, such as retirement accounts, pensions, and bank accounts, are considered POD.
+The simple solution is to ensure beneficiaries are identified.

 Myth #2: All Assets Will Pass Through Probate

 Many people are concerned that all of their assets will pass through probate.
-This is far from true because, as mentioned previously, accounts with named beneficiaries and jointly owned property will not necessarily be required to pass through the process.
-However, this will depend on the planning that takes place.
+This is not accurate because, as noted earlier, accounts with named beneficiaries and jointly owned property are not required to go through the process.
+However, this will depend on the planning process.

 Myth #3: Probate Can Go On For Years

 Most people are worried that assets will be tied up in probate for many years.
-While this is possible in more complicated situations, most of the time, the probate process is much shorter.
-Another reason for lengthy probate can occur when someone has contested the will.
+While this is possible in more complex situations, the probate process is typically much shorter.
+Another reason for a lengthy probate is when someone contests the will.
 However, when proper planning takes place or the account is smaller, the probate process can be smooth and straightforward.

 Myth #4: Using a DIY Will Tool Can Help Avoid Probate

-Developing a will can be a process that people tend to put off for a later date, which can be problematic should the unexpected occur.
-Some may mistakenly believe that developing a will using a do-it-yourself tool is better than having nothing.
-However, these methods can be ineffective as they often do not consider state laws.
+Developing a will is often put off, which can be problematic if the unexpected occurs.
+Some may mistakenly believe that creating a will using a do-it-yourself kit is better than having no will.
+However, these methods can be ineffective because they often do not account for state laws.
 As a result, the will that is created may be useless and will do nothing in regard to avoiding the probate process.

 When someone has passed away, moving forward can be deeply challenging for the family.
 Grief can be consuming and incredibly complex to contend with.
 The idea of resolving a person’s estate when experiencing grief can be an overwhelming process to endure.
-Working with a lawyer can help to manage the process, guide the estate administrator, assist with inventorying assets, identify accounts, and more.
+Working with a lawyer can help manage the process, guide the estate administrator, assist with asset inventory, identify accounts, and more.
 Learn more about how a Baton Rouge probate lawyer from Theus Law Offices can help.

 Save Time and Money